markjprice/apps-services-net10/docs/errata/errata.md

 # Page 216 - Defining mappers for an AutoMapper configuration

-> Thanks to [zkazz](https://github.com/zkazz) for raising [this issue on April 27, 2026](https://github.com/markjprice/apps-services-net10/issues/21).
+> Thanks to Phil aka [zkazz](https://github.com/zkazz) for raising [this issue on April 27, 2026](https://github.com/markjprice/apps-services-net10/issues/21).

 In Step 5, if you reference the latest version of AutoMapper then you will get a compile error because the [API has changed](https://github.com/markjprice/apps-services-net10/blob/main/code/PopularPackages/MappingObjects.Mappers/CartToSummaryMapper.cs#L12).